urartian/loopback4-odata/README.md

 }
 ```

 For `$apply` pipelines, delta responses include the aggregated buckets that changed as well as `@removed` entries for buckets that disappeared since the previous sync.
-Tombstones now carry the last known aggregate snapshot, so clients continue to see the bucket keys **and** the previously computed measures:
+Tombstones carry the last known aggregate snapshot, so clients continue to see the bucket keys **and** the previously computed measures:

 ```json
 {